 The story pacing is a bit off though.
 Due to the size of the island, it’s quite long for an Ys title, about twice as long as Seven or Celceta, which were in turn about twice as long as Napishtim or Felghana.
 Other than the segments that fill out the background of the Eternian civilization, not much actually happens in the first four chapters or so, other than collecting castaways.
 It’s not until the back-third of the game that the story gets moving, and even then, it’s not really anything special.
 Plus, there are way too many cutscenes that are too slow and take far too long, without saying much of anything, another holdover from the Trails games.
 As far as storytelling goes, it’s really the characterizations of the castaway members that help bolster the narrative quality of this entry, especially compared to other Ys games.
 The story also focuses heavily on the nature of evolution and cataclysms – the greatest evil isn’t a regular villain but rather the cycle of nature itself.
 This is unique among video games (particularly JRPGs) but it can’t help feel like it’s missing something without any strong antagonists, except for one rather lousy plot arc regarding a serial killer.

-Unfortunately, the English translation has a number of issues.
+Unfortunately, Ys VIII launched with a number of English translation issues.
 Most of the previous Ys titles were localized by XSeed, who put a remarkable amount of care into the writing and dialogue.
-Ys VIII was instead published by Nippon Ichi Software America, who typically had a decent track record with titles like Disgaea and Danganronpa, but somehow fumbled the ball with this one.
+Ys VIII was instead published by Nippon Ichi Software America, who typically had a decent track record with titles like Disgaea and Danganronpa, but initially fumbled the ball with this one.
 It actually doesn’t seem that bad at first, but there are a lot of awkward and unnatural sentences, the kind that suggested that it really needed some extra time with some editors to punch it up.
 More frustrating are the strangely literal terms it uses, especially in cases where the Japanese version already had an English translation.
 For example, one of the main areas of the game is called the Archeozoic Crevice in the Japanese version.
 But instead of using that name, it literally translated the kanji for “crevice” as “big hole”, creating the ridiculous sounding “Archeozoic Big Hole”.
 And they keep re-using the term “big hole” to refer to this area, in ways that make the dialogue sound comically dirty.

 Another example is the way that the game refers to all of the dinosaurs as “Ancient Species”, a direct translation of the Japanese compound word “kodaishu”.
 But the problem is that these types of terms don’t sound any good when literally translated into English – for an example of a good translation, look at Chrono Trigger, where the lizard civilization in the past were called “kyuuryuujin” (“dinosaur people”) in Japanese but was localized as “Reptites”.
 There are other instances like this, which sound extra silly when spoken out loud, not to mention other assorted errors with the translation.
-While there are certainly games with worse localizations (the Sword Art Online: Hollow Fragment Vita game, for example), it got so bad that even Japanese sites covered it, resulting in Nippon Ichi pledging to revise and issue a patch fixing these issues, available sometime in early 2018.
+While there are certainly games with worse localizations (the Sword Art Online: Hollow Fragment Vita game, for example), it got so bad that even Japanese sites covered it.

 The Japanese version of Ys VIII was initially released for the Vita in spring of 2016, with a PlayStation 4 port following later in the year.
 The Vita version looks orders of magnitude better than the blurry mess that was Memories of Celceta, though it runs at 30 FPS with regular drops in chaotic situations, plus numerous load times.
 The PlayStation 4 version runs at a 60 FPS at a higher resolution, and with quicker load times, though its roots as a Vita game are still evident.
 It does have a significant amount of new content too, including some extra story scenes for Dana’s segment, a new solo dungeon for Dana, and extra subquests where you go through previous dungeons at night, now filled with tougher enemies.
 There are also new suppression missions, where instead of defending the village, you attack the monsters’ lair.
-All of this make this the definitive version of the game, though the Vita game is still fully fleshed out and stands well enough on its own.
-A Windows version, based on the PS4 port, was meant to be released as the same time as the English versions, but was delayed until 2018 due to quality issues.
+Later ports to Windows, the Switch, and the PlayStation 5 also feature this added content.
+The Switch version runs better than the Vita version but still runs at 30 FPS max.

 The music is just as awesome as you’d expect from an Ys title, filled with memorable guitar driven songs like “Sunshine Coastline”, played in many of the early areas of the game, and “Gen D’Armes”, which plays in the gigantic mountain area of the same name.
 A few even have openings reminiscent of classic Ys songs, like “Iclucian Dance”, which recalls “The Boy Who Had Wings” from Ys III.
 The PlayStation 4 version adds quite a bit of extra music used in the new segments, too.
-In spite of the writing, the English voice acting is pretty decent, too.
+The English voice acting is pretty decent, too.

 As expected of modern RPGs, there’s quite of bit of downloadable content, mostly in the form of bonus items and alternate costumes, some of which are exclusive to the Vita version.
 Some of these are welcome, particularly for Dana, whose default outfit is so comically skimpy that she looks more like something out of an Idea Factory game than a Falcom titles, despite otherwise having a pretty cool design.

 Overall, while there’s something to be missed about the shorter, more arcade-y entries in the series, Lacrimosa of Dana is a splendid evolution in the latest generation of Ys games, marking a substantial improvement over Seven and Celceta, which were already pretty good.
-While perhaps Falcom will return with a proper remake of Ys V (another one of the odd ducks of the series), hopefully it won’t take too long again for them to properly expand on the further adventures of Adol Christin.
+The series then continued the main story of Adol with its next entry, Ys IX: Monstrum Nox.